ctaintor/omelette-cooker/README.md

-# simpleserver
+# Omelette Cooker

 This is a test project to demonstrate the Chef development workflow.
+It demonstrates the wrapper cookbook pattern, as well as some more advanced patterns like using recipes-as-roles.
+All of this is for demonstration purposes only.

 ## Structure